Why Workplace Drug Testing Is Needed

-Often employers make the decision not to adopt drug testing policies because they are confident in their ability to spot substance abuse problems in their employees.
+Often employers make the decision not to adopt random drug testing and/or post-accident drug testing policies because they are confident in their ability to spot substance abuse problems in their employees.
 Unfortunately, these problems rarely become evident until further into the downward spiral of addiction.
 Beginning users may not always show the typical signs of a “user” but the substances in his or her system can still impair their ability to function efficiently as an employee.
 Below is an overview of the symptoms, signs, and effects associated with substance abuse as they relate to the workplace.

 Entry Level Abuse

 At this point, the employee has moved on from recreational use of drugs and alcohol.
 Now, these chemicals are required to help the employee cope with the stress of their lives.
 While you may not know this has happened, you can start to see the tell-tale signs of abuse affecting performance: